emmaneugene/dotfiles/README.md

 Ok, so dotfiles are back on the menu.

-### OS-specific config
+### OS-specific configs

-I daily drive macOS at the moment, so everything of note currently resides in `macos/`

-- `dotfiles/`: Dotfiles for software config, with a symlink script provided
+Configuration for each OS is within the appropriately named directory (e.g. `macos/` for macOS)

+- `dotfiles/`: Conventional dotfiles
-- `pkgs/`: Globally installed software packages and libraries, mainly for reference
+- `pkgs/`: Globally installed software packages for reference and backup

 ### Misc

+- `links/`: Content that should be publicly accessible (RSS, webpages)
 - `templates/`: Reasonable defaults for bootstrapping projects